MdMirajAnsari/InterviewNavigator/DOTNET/Scenario.md

 ## How do you secure Web API endpoints that do not require authentication?

 Even without authentication, public Web API endpoints should be  **protected against abuse, misuse, and insecure communication** .
 Techniques include  **HTTPS, rate limiting, input validation, API keys, CORS, and monitoring** .

+## Async/await pitfalls — what happens if you call .Result inside async code?

+## Middleware ordering in[ASP.NET](http://asp.net/)Core — why does it matter?